Erik-J-D/rotatescripts/README.md

-###Screen Rotation Scripts for X220T Running Ubuntu
+###Screen Rotation Scripts for X220T Running Ubuntu/Debian

 These scripts are for rotating the screen and pen and touch interfaces for an X220T.